tganshaw/pidgey__tudorg_andrewt194_stevenw92/README.md

 # Project Wiki by Pidgey
 Roster/Roles: Tudor Ganshaw/Project Manager, Andrew Tsai/Dev, Steven Wu/Dev

-Website with login system and editable wiki pages
+Project Description: A Website with a login system and blog system with each blog being stored to a specific user and that user being able to edit it by adding new entries.

 Install Guide: install the app folder w/ all its contents, purge Data folder if necessary Make sure all requirements are met in requirements.txt